Skip to content

 Children who contribute to the family boost their self-esteem.
 When kids are cooking, they also build confidence in the kitchen.

-6. Kids Learn Math While Cooking and Baking
+6. Kids Learn Math and Science While Cooking and Baking

 When cooking, you can measure and count ingredients as you go.
 This works especially well with baking recipes.
 For example, count out the biscuits as you place them on the tray.
 Or, count the cups of flour as you add them to the dough.